Casssiee/RPA-BOT-II/README.md

 # Template: Standard Robot Framework

-Want to get started using [Robot Framework] to automate place orders and send receipts to clients.
+I want to get started using [Robot Framework] to automate place orders and send receipts to clients.

 The robot should use the orders file (.csv ) and complete all the orders in the file.
 (Only the robot is allowed to get the orders file.)